googlefonts/colr-gradients-spec/colr-gradients-spec.md

 red end starts at circle 0, now on the right.
 In the third gradient, the order of stops in the color line is also reversed to put red on the left.
-The key difference to notice between the gradients in figure 5.15 is the way colors are painted in the interior: when the two circles are not overlapping, the arc of color always bends towards circle 0.
+The key difference to notice between the gradients in figure 5.15 is the way colors are painted in the interior: when the two circles are not overlapping, the arcs of constant color are centered on the center of circle 1.

 NOTE: This difference does not exist if one circle is entirely contained within the other: in that case, the